chenzhuo1011/libri_css/README.md

 ## Example CSS Results

-The steps described above generates the baseline results without speech separation nor overlapped speech recognition.
+The steps described above generate the baseline results without speech separation nor overlapped speech recognition.
-We are also publicizing example output waveforms of the CSS algorithm as well as the scripts that perform ASR and WER scoring for these signals.
+We are also publishing example output waveforms of the CSS algorithm as well as the scripts that perform ASR and WER scoring for these signals.
 Those focusing on the front-end speech separation algorithms will be able to test their own algorithms by replacing the example waveforms by their own ones.